 HCR 113 Bicycling on the Flint River Trail is an elective 1 credit-hour course offered spring and fall semesters.
 Bicycles and helmets are provided free for students registered in the course.
-Bikes for academic use may be reserved through the Recreation Center by contacting Gary Parr at: firstname.lastname@example.org -or- calling 810-762-3441.
+Faculty interested in using bicycles for academic courses may make arrangements through the Recreation Center by contacting Gary Parr at: firstname.lastname@example.org -or- calling 810-762-3441.

 Walk & Bike Work Group

 Students, faculty/staff, and community are all welcome to join the Walk & Bike Group.
 The mission of the group is to establish a walking and bicycling friendly culture at UM-Flint that fosters the support of safe, non-motorized transportation initiatives, policies, and infrastructures across campus and through the greater Flint area.
 Increased walking and bicycling will lead to reduced congestion on campus, enhanced local and regional transportation options for current students, staff and faculty, aid in attracting future students, and ultimately lead to a safer and healthier community for everyone in Flint.

 Get Involved!
 Meetings: 1st Friday of every month, 1 pm, Alumni Room (3rd floor University Center)